Edit this wiki page Follow

 Persona 4 Arena continues the storyline of the previous games.

-Like its predecessors, Shin Megami Tensei: Persona 4 is a party-based RPG with turn-basd combat.
+Like its predecessors, Shin Megami Tensei: Persona 4 is a party-based RPG with turn-based combat.
 However, the direct sequel to the game, Persona 4 Arena, is a one-on-one fighting game.
-Though the change in genre is drastic, Arena maintains close ties Persona 4, as well as Persona 3, with an intricate storyline that follows the events of both games and leaves plot hooks in place for Persona 5.
+Though the change in genre is drastic, Arena has close ties to Persona 4, as well as Persona 3, with an intricate storyline that follows the events of both games and leaves plot threads in place that may follow through to Persona 5.
 Arena also contains numerous stylistic and aesthetic references to the RPGs, with elements such as the characters' Personae, status effects, All-Out Attacks, and so on having been incorporated into the fighting system.

 Kid Icarus: Of Myths and Monsters to Kid Icarus: Uprising